-I live in California, a state of blue skies and blue political stances – a state where Republican is another word for racist.
+I live in California, a state of blue skies and blue political stances – a state where many people act like Republican is another word for racist.
 Sexist.
 Homophobic.
 Fanatically religious.
 Stupid.

-I live in California, where Hillary is good and Trump is bad – the absolute worst candidate: an inexperienced, racist, misogynistic, ill-tempered, xenophobic, immature, bigoted rapist.
+I live in California, where Hillary Clinton is good and Donald Trump is bad – the absolute worst candidate: an inexperienced, racist, misogynistic, ill-tempered, xenophobic, immature, bigoted rapist.
 The wrong choice.
 Simple.

-I live in a bubble, where Planned Parenthood taught my sexual education classes.
+I live in a bubble where Planned Parenthood taught my sex ed classes.

-I live in a bubble, where diversity thrives.
-I have friends that are Black, LQBTQA, Muslim, and illegal immigrants.
+I live in a bubble where diversity thrives.
+I have friends who are black, LGBTQ, Muslim, and illegal immigrants.

 As difficult as it is, I refuse to continue living this way, stuck in a mindset created by my environment.
-I do not like Donald Trump as a politician, businessman, or human being.
-Still, I refuse to believe that every single person who voted for him is prejudiced and uneducated.
+I don’t like Donald Trump as a politician, businessman, or human being.
+Still, I refuse to believe that everyone who voted for him is prejudiced and uneducated.
 I refuse to believe that either side is right or wrong.

-This campaign was driven by attacks on character, not on the issues.
+This campaign was driven by attacks on character, not by the issues.
 Both candidates are guilty of this.
-Now that Donald Trump is the president elect, the people are attacking each other’s characters in the same way.
+Now that Donald Trump is the president-elect, the people are attacking each others’ character in the same way.

 Now it is more important than ever for us to come together.
 We have to focus on the issues and fight for our rights.
-If you live in America, the state you live in and who you voted for no longer matters.
-What matters is that we all stand behind our new president, and give him the chance to work for our entire nation.
+If you live in America, the state you live in no longer matters.
+What matters is that we give our new president the chance to work for our entire nation.
 We must communicate our opinions and listen to others, not hurl insults and incite violence.

-Dear readers, it is up to each and every one of you to promote unity.
-I cannot say “everything is going to be fine”, because I don’t know if that is true.
+Dear readers, it is up to each and every one of us to promote unity.
+I cannot say “everything is going to be fine,” because I don’t know if that’s true.
 All I know is that we must promote what we stand for without creating more division.